KaniyamFoundation/Pdf2Text/README.md

 It will proceed further with converting the PDF files to text.

-Once, all the execution is done, check the same folder for a file, with a name "all_text_for_YOUR_PDF_FILE.PDF.txt"
+Once, all the execution is done, check the  folder "output" for a file, with a name "all_text_for_YOUR_PDF_FILE.PDF.txt"